paugier/mercurial-jupyterbook/book/getting-started/tour-basic.md

 hg parents
 ```

-If you look back at {ref}`fig:tour-basic:history <fig:tour-basic:history>`, you'll
+If you look back at {numref}`fig-tour-basic-history`, you'll see arrows connecting
-see arrows connecting each changeset.
-The node that the arrow leads *from* in each
+each changeset.
+The node that the arrow leads *from* in each case is a parent, and
-case is a parent, and the node that the arrow leads *to* is its child.
-The working
+the node that the arrow leads *to* is its child.
+The working directory has a
-directory has a parent in just the same way; this is the changeset that the
+parent in just the same way; this is the changeset that the working directory
-working directory currently contains.
+currently contains.

 To update the working directory to a particular revision, give a revision number
 or changeset ID to the `hg update` command.